bmarmolejo/mazatlan/README.md

 To view the site locally:

-1. Clone this repository: `git clone https://github.com/bmarmolejo/mazatlan-booking.git`
+1. Clone this repository: `git clone https://github.com/bmarmolejo/mazatlan.git`
-2. Navigate into the project directory: `cd mazatlan-booking`
+2. Navigate into the project directory: `cd mazatlan`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit `http://localhost:3000`